etingof/talks/devconf-ironic-and-edgy/source/index.rst

 The upcoming features:

 * Federated architecture
-* Redfish virtual media boot, OOB, BIOS management etc.
+* Reliable deploy image propagation

 ..
 Things to talk about ^

   Ironic is being shaped up for edge deployments.

-  Specifically, the new federated architecture and self-provisioning ironic ....
+  The new federated architecture and self-provisioning ironic ....

-  The upcoming virtual media boot support will leverage the virtual media feature of the newer BMCs.
+  The upcoming virtual media boot support combined with DHCP-less boot will improve boot reliability and simplify the infrastructure for Edge installations.

-  Redfish-based out-of-band inspection and BIOS management features positions Ironic as a capable bare metal provisioning tool for edge clouds.
+  The new ways, more reliable ways to deliver boot image to the node will improve deploy times.